synopse/mORMot2/ex/README.md

 ## ThirdPartyDemos

-[The `ThirdPartyDemos` folder](./ThirdPartyDemos) contains sub-folders with some example code committed by third party mORMot users.
+[The `ThirdPartyDemos` folder](./ThirdPartyDemos) contains sub-folders with some example code committed by third party *mORMot* users.

 Each demo is published as pedagogical material, and with its own license terms.

+Please contact each author if you find an issue in this material.
+Synopse is not maintaining this source code tree, but will eagerly include any pull request to enhance this folder.
+Feel free to propose your own sample folder!

 ## MPL 1.1/GPL 2.0/LGPL 2.1 three-license